History of lacrosse: European involvement

 Men from the Mohawk Nation at Kahnawake (Caughnawaga) who were the Canadian lacrosse champions in 1869.

 Richmond Hill "Young Canadians" lacrosse team, 1885.

 The first westerners to encounter lacrosse were French Jesuit missionaries in the St. Lawrence Valley.
 During the 1630s, they witnessed the game and condemned it.
 They were opposed to lacrosse because it was violent, betting was involved, and it was part of the religion they sought to eradicate.

 One missionary, Jean de Brébeuf, was the first to write about lacrosse and thus gave it its name.
-He described the Hurons in present-day Ontario playing "crosse" in 1637.
+He described the Wendat (Huron) in present-day Ontario playing "crosse" in 1637.
 Some say the name originated from the French term for field hockey, le jeu de la crosse.

 Despite Jesuit opposition, many other European colonists were intrigued by lacrosse.
 Betting on games became common, and by around 1740 many French colonists were taking up the game.
-However, it is widely believed they could not match the skill of the Native Americans.
+However, they were unable to beat the Native Americans.

 James Smith described in some detail a game being played in 1757 by his fellow tribe members "wherein they used a wooden ball, about three inches diameter, and the instrument they moved it with was a strong staff about five feet long, with a hoop net on the end of it, large enough to contain the ball."

 In 1763, Ojibwas used a lacrosse game to capture Fort Michilimackinac (now Mackinaw City, Michigan).
 Natives invited the fort's British troops to watch a lacrosse game.
 The players gradually worked their way close to the gates, and then rushed into the fort and carried out a general massacre.